a11ywatch/kayle/README.md

 `corepack enable && corepack prepare yarn@stable --activate` and reload shell after.

 Use the command `./build.sh` to compile all the scripts for each locale.

-## AccessScore

-Access score or `accessScore` is going to switch to a new algorithm that uses incompletion points.
-Depending on the incompletion a direct impact score will be negated starting from 100.

-Re-work coming soon!

 ## Performance